model-checking/kani/docs/src/usage.md

 Common to both `kani` and `cargo kani` are many command-line flags:

- * `--concrete-playback=[print|inplace]`: Generates a Rust unit test case that plays back a failing proof harness using a concrete counterexample.
+ * `--concrete-playback=[print|inplace]`: _Experimental_ feature that generates a Rust unit test case that plays back a failing proof harness using a concrete counterexample.
  If used with `print`, Kani will only print the unit test to stdout.
  If used with `inplace`, Kani will automatically add the unit test to the user's source code, next to the proof harness.
 For more detailed instructions, see the [debugging verification failures](./concrete-playback.md) section.

  * `--visualize`: Generates an HTML report showing coverage information and providing traces (i.e., counterexamples) for each failure found by Kani.